Morton Music Logo

 Joseph Twist

-Born in Australia and now living in the United States, composer/arranger Joe Twist is a versatile and eclectic musician.
-Straddling film music and concert music arenas, his music crosses genres ranging ancient vocal music, opera, contemporary orchestral music, jazz, musical theatre and cabaret.
-Twist has a wealth of experience in Choral Music as both a singer and composer, receiving numerous commissions and performances of his music from choirs both in Australia around the world, including The Choir of Trinity College Cambridge, Chanticleer, Voces8, The Idea Of North, The Young New Yorkers’ Chorus, L.A.
-Choral Lab, Gondwana Voices, National Youth Choir of Australia, Brisbane Chamber Choir, Sydney Chamber Choir, The Choir of St James Sydney, The Australian Voices, Adelaide Chamber Singers and many others.
+Twist has a wealth of experience in choral music as both a singer and composer, receiving numerous commissions and performances of his music from choirs in Australia and around the world, including The Choir of Trinity College Cambridge, Chanticleer, Voces8, The Idea Of North, The Young New Yorkers’ Chorus, L.A.
+Choral Lab, Sydney Chamber Choir, The Australian Voices, Gondwana Voices, Adelaide Chamber Singers and many others.
+Twist has worked for decades as a professional chorister in premier church choirs in Australia and the United States.
+Twist’s most recent commission includes a set of Canticles from Winchester Cathedral in celebration of the coronation of King Charles II.

 Works